XPerianer/TestingPlugin/README.md

 If the source code is modified and tests fail, they should turn red quickly after hitting `CTRL-S`:
 ![ctrls_red](https://user-images.githubusercontent.com/5360508/109419674-e361e680-79ce-11eb-8500-c593ee2c454d.png)

+## Debug Information
+Errors inside the plugin code are printed in the Debug Console of the main Visual Studio Code window that was used to start the plugin.
+Errors inside the webview can be debugged using the `CTRL-SHIFT-P` dialog and opening the "Webview Developer Tools".

 ## Settings

 ###### Be aware that most settings require a restart of the plugin.
 This can be done by closing the TestingPlugin Panel and then reopening it.`

+Settings can be found in the settings ui with `CTRL-SHIFT-P`:Settings.
+They are under Extensions -> TestingPlugin.

 Different visualization options are possible:
 * `Scatter` uses an xy-Scatter plot to display on the y-Axis the relevance of the test for the context, and on the x-Axis the overall failure rate.